nickserv/danamccurdy.com/_posts/2018-03-08-this-little-room.md

 I should stay inside.

 I had forgotten
-the bigness
+the vastness
-beyond these walls,
+outside these walls,
 gotten used
 to how small,
 how tight